Ongoing Research and Scholarship in the CCC

 Transformative education, citizenship and activism in Scotland and the USA – Through an international partnership with Strathclyde University, Scotland which is funded by the European “Citizenship, Recovery and Inclusive Societies Partnership” (CRISP) project, we are conducting a qualitative study exploring the links between education, agency and community organising/activism in Scotland and the USA.
 This project will include interviews with graduates of Citizens Project who have moved on to the FACE group and/or other forms of community organizing in New Haven and also graduates of a course developed in Scotland called “Mad People’s History and Identity.”
 It aims to add to our understanding of informal or transformative education, citizenship and activism for people with experience of mental health issues.

-Financial health research: Debt and mental health – A project entitled “Criminal Justice related Debt and Mental Health: Barriers to Re-entry and Recovery,” funded by the Fahs-Beck Fund for Research and Experimentation, beginning in September 2018, will explore the impact of debt, including criminal-justice debt, on the recovery and re-entry of people with serious mental illness coming out of incarceration, and on their social networks.
-Recognizing that there are many types of debt that impact people with mental illness, the Financial Health project is beginning to research the issue in more detail, including exploring what data is available about the types of debt that affects low-income and otherwise vulnerable populations.
-Future research on this topic is planned, including about the impact of utility arrears and disconnections on people with mental illness, and the impact of debt specifically on people with lived experience of mental illness working in the field of peer support.
+Financial health research: Debt and mental health – Recognizing that there are many types of debt that impact people with mental illness, the Financial Health project is beginning to research the issue in more detail, including exploring what data is available about the types of debt that affect low-income and otherwise vulnerable populations.
+An ongoing project entitled “Criminal Justice related Debt and Mental Health: Barriers to Re-entry and Recovery,” funded by the Fahs-Beck Foundation for Research and Experimentation, is exploring the impact of debt, including criminal-justice debt, on the recovery and re-entry of people with serious mental illness coming out of incarceration, and on their social networks.
+As part of this study, we conducted a scoping review to assess existing research on debt and incarceration.
+We also have funding from the Johns Hopkins University 21st Century Cities initiative for our New Haven Dept Map project, conducting mixed methods, community-based research exploring debt among low- and moderate-income people in New Haven.
+We are planning future research on this topic, including about the impact of utility arrears and disconnections on people with mental illness, and the impact of debt specifically on people with lived experience of mental illness working in the field of peer support.

 Financial health research: Benefits and mental health – The Financial Health project is considering the implications of a Universal Basic Income on people with mental illness.